 End users can check their attributes via www.eduid.ch, keep them up-to-date, extend and verify them if necessary.

 The attributes of the base identity are declared by the end users.
 Attributes of affiliations are under control of the organisations.

 Furthermore, it may happen that attributes of higher quality levels are required for access to certain services.
 Such attributes are checked in advance in a corresponding process (verification) and stored (e.g. a verified mobile phone number can be stored).
 Verifications can be carried out by the end users themselves, Switch or an organisation.
 The quality levels can be seen in the edu-ID account at www.eduid.ch.

 5.3 Storage of the means of authentication

 End users undertake to protect their edu-ID account carefully and securely from access by third parties and in particular to keep the means of authentication (e.g. user name, password and other authentication factors) safe.
 The means of authentication may not be passed on or made accessible to third parties.
-If misuse of the edu-ID account by third parties is suspected, end users are obliged to inform SWITCH immediately via email@example.com and to set a new password.
+If misuse of the edu-ID account by third parties is suspected, end users are obliged to inform Switch immediately via firstname.lastname@example.org and to set a new password or Passkey.